Rafael-Dutra-create/ScopeFlow/README.md

 # 📦 ScopeFlow - Scoped State Manager

-ScopedState is a modern and practical solution for state management in React applications.
+ScopeFlow is a modern and practical solution for state management in React applications.
 With it, you can define and access global variables and other data in a segmented, centralized manner, eliminating the need for prop drilling and multiple useStates.

 The library provides automatic data persistence via localStorage on the client side, along with optional cookie support on the server side.
 This ensures your data remains synchronized and accessible throughout your entire application.

-With ScopedState, you simplify development and enhance state management efficiency, allowing you to focus on what truly matters: building amazing experiences for your users.
+With ScopeFlow, you simplify development and enhance state management efficiency, allowing you to focus on what truly matters: building amazing experiences for your users.

 ## 🚀 Installation